Jon4sW/Intro2SimpleVM/README.md

 Since in Step 1 you forked this repo, we'll perform some modifications and add them to your forked repository.

+After the modifications have been carried out, follow these steps:

+- Access your VM
+- Create a ssh-keypair with `ssh-keygen -t ed25519 -C "user.email"`.
+This will generate the public and private keys in `~/.ssh/id_ed25519`.
+Moreover, run `chmod 400 ~/.ssh/id_ed25519` so that the key is only readable by your user.
+- In GitHub: Go to `Settings` > `SSH and GPG keys` > `New SSH key` > Add your public key.

+Now you should be able to pull/push/etc... to your repo.
+To check it, run:

+- `git clone ssh_URL_repository`, similar to `git clone git@github.com:Github_user/repo.git`

+Note: Please consider this additional step if you renamed your created ssh key adding it to the ssh agent every time (per sign in) if you want to use it.
+This can be achieved with the commands: `eval "$(ssh-agent -s)"`and `ssh-add ~/.ssh/keyname`.

 5. (Advanced) Automation with Ansible